-People come here to explore the ruined castles scattered around, the drink the unique wines product of the region and sail along the Rhine.
+People come here to explore the ruined castles scattered around, drink the unique wine products of the region, and sail along the Rhine.

-All the towns I have discussed, are located on the Western part of the Black Forest.
-Triberg is located in the central part of the area.
+All the towns I have discussed are located in the Western part of the Black Forest.
+Triberg is situated in the central part of the area.

 Triberg is the perfect place to get a storybook feeling.
-You are going to be welcomed by colorful structures, dozens of cuckoo clocks and classic figurines (reminiscent of the ones used in Christmas trees).
+You will be welcomed by colorful structures, dozens of cuckoo clocks, and classic figurines (reminiscent of the ones used in Christmas trees).

 Things to Do in the Black Forest